samkirkham/ultrafit-ema/README.md

 * the .print is a convenience file that can be used to print the triangle directly using MakerBot Desktop

 If you use this in your research, please cite the following paper:
 * Kirkham, Sam, Patrycja Strycharczuk, Emily Gorman, Takayuki Nagamine & Alan Wrench.
 2023.
-Co-registration of simultaneous high-speed ultrasound and electromagnetic articulography for speech production research. *Proceedings of the 20th International Congress of Phonetic Sciences*.
+Co-registration of simultaneous high-speed ultrasound and electromagnetic articulography for speech production research. *Proceedings of the 20th International Congress of Phonetic Sciences* 942-946.

+You can read the above paper [here](https://samkirkham.github.io/pdf/kirkham_etal2023.pdf).